gex7777/wysa/API Docs/readme.md

 ## Endpoints that require Authentication

 Closed endpoints require a valid Token to be included in the header of the request.
-A Token can be acquired from the Login view above.
+A Token can be acquired from the Signup view above.

 ### Form Flow related